rnd7/profile/README.md

 [Molehill repository](https://github.com/rnd7/molehill)

-# Random to infinity
+# Random times infinity
 These are some of my digtal art projects that generate visual output while not being useful in any other means.
+JS Edition.

 ## modulateur
 Fun with GLSL.
 Multiple Shader Passes modulating their own output.